zibneuro/brainvispy/doc/understanding_the_code.md

 ### bio

 The [Brain](../bio/brain.py) class creates the neurons and neural connections and adds them to the data container.

-The [BrainRegion](../bio/brainregion.py), [Neuron](../bio/neuron.py) and [NeuralConnection](../bio/neuralconnection.py) store information specific to the corresponding entity and a reference to an appropriate visual representation which is rendered in the 3D viewer.
+The [BrainRegion](../bio/brainregion.py), [Neuron](../bio/neuron.py) and [NeuralConnection](../bio/neuralconnection.py) store information specific to the corresponding entity and a reference to an appropriate visual representation (see **vis** module) which is rendered in the 3D viewer [VtkWidget](../gui/vtkwidget.py).

 ### core